elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 Thera Bank is aiming to grow its base of *asset customers* (i.e., borrowers) since most of its current customers are *liability customers* (depositors).
 The bank earns more through interest on loans, so it wants to convert depositors into personal loan takers.
 A previous marketing campaign had a 9% conversion rate, which has encouraged further targeted efforts to increase loan adoption with minimal costs.

+This case is about a bank (Thera Bank) whose management wants to explore ways of converting its liability customers to personal loan customers (while retaining them as depositors).
+A campaign that the bank ran last year for liability customers showed a healthy conversion rate of over 9% success.
+This has encouraged the retail marketing department to devise campaigns with better target marketing to increase the success ratio with minimal budget.

 ### 📚 Table of Contents

  [🎯 Aims of the Project](#-aims-of-the-project) <br>